-Curent AiCertification Program Rates & Fees on AISociety.com are 2017 rates valid for 2017-18 while posted!
+Curent AiCertification Program Rates & Fees on AISociety.com are 2017 rates valid for 2018 while still posted!

 Professional Valuation Appraisers - CHECK THIS OUT:

 Elly Rosen's 35th Anniversary Year Offering of His

 on G&J Valuation & Appraisements for Professional Practitioner

 IS NOW IN "Open Enrollment" For ALL Regardless of Membership!